Zone of Benefit

 Groundwater Vulnerability Study (October 2010)

-The goal of this study was to predict the vulnerability of groundwater to potentially contaminating land use activities to allow the District to prioritize groundwater protection efforts and resources on the most vulnerable areas, evaluate groundwater quality impacts from land use changes, and provide information to decision makers at the District, land use agencies, and regulatory agencies to improve groundwater protection.
+The goal of this study was to predict the vulnerability of groundwater to potentially contaminating land use activities to allow Valley Water to prioritize groundwater protection efforts and resources on the most vulnerable areas, evaluate groundwater quality impacts from land use changes, and provide information to decision makers at the district, land use agencies, and regulatory agencies to improve groundwater protection.